 ‘Cacophony of coughing’: Inside NYC’s virus-besieged ERs

 NEW YORK (AP) — A “cacophony of coughing” in packed emergency rooms.
 Beds squeezed in wherever there is space.
-Overworked, sleep-deprived doctors and nurses rationed to one face mask a day and wracked by worry about a dwindling number of ventilators.
+Overworked, sleep-deprived doctors and nurses rationed to one face mask a day and wracked by worry about a dwindling number of available ventilators.